jifalops/geo-query-input/README.md

 ```

 ## Usage
-Listen for the `query-changed` event and handle changes.
-See the full demo
+* Listen for the `query-changed` event and handle changes.
-for an example which uses a submit button instead of the query-changed event.
+* Optionally use a submit button instead of the query-changed event (see full demo).

 ## Demo
 <!--